-- 3 tbsp olive oil
+- 3 Tablespoons olive oil

-- 1 zucchini, peeled and grated
+- 1 zucchini peeled and grated

-- 1 large carrot, peeled and grated
+- 1 large carrot peeled and grated

-- 1 medium onion, diced
+- 1 medium onion diced

-- 3 cloves garlic, minced
+- 3 cloves garlic pressed or minced

 - Salt and pepper

-- 2 eggs
+- 2 large eggs

-- 1 lb ground round, 85% lean
+- 1 lb ground beef

 - 1 lb ground pork

-- 1 1/4 cup panko breadcrumbs
+- 1 ¼ cup panko breadcrumbs

-- 2 tbsp Worcestershire sauce
+- 2 Tablespoons Worcestershire sauce

-- 2 tbsp chopped fresh parsley
+- 2 Tablespoons chopped fresh parsley

-- 2 tbsp grated Parmesan cheese
+- 2 Tablespoons grated Parmesan cheese

-- 1/4 cup + 2 tbsp ketchup, divided (6 tbsp total)
+- ¼ cup plus 2 Tablespoons ketchup divided (6 Tablespoons total)

-- 1/4 cup + 2 tbsp balsamic vinegar, divided (6 tbsp total)
+- ¼ cup plus 2 Tablespoons balsamic vinegar divided (6 Tablespoons total)

-Add olive oil to a skillet set over medium-high heat.
+- Add olive oil to a skillet set over medium-high heat.
 Add zucchini, carrot, onion, garlic, and a good shake of salt and pepper, and cook for 4-5 minutes, or until vegetables are slightly tender.
 Remove from heat and let cool while you prep the rest of the recipe.

-Preheat oven to 400°F. Line a rimmed baking sheet with parchment paper and set aside.
+- Preheat oven to 400°F. Line a rimmed baking sheet with parchment paper and set aside.

-The consistency of the meatloaf should be similar to that of meatballs.
+- The consistency of the meatloaf should be similar to that of meatballs.
 It should hold together in a shape but not be crumbly or easily fall apart.
-If your mixture is too wet, add additional panko breadcrumbs until it reaches the right consistency.
+If your mixture is too wet, add additional breadcrumbs until it reaches the right consistency.
 If it's too dry, add a little extra ketchup.

 Adapted from Food Network